opensource-construction/website/README.md

 Each team member should also include a picture inside `public/images/team`.

+### To edit the partners
+The information about the partners are stored in JSON format under [content/partners.json](/content/partners.json).

+Each partner can have a type: `community`, `industry` or `academia`.

+Each partner should also include a logo inside `public/images/partners`.

 ### New event or project

 To publish a new event or projectx: